 What’s on offer: Choose whether you watch through online streaming in 4k or by receiving a “bootleg” Blu-ray.
 On top of that, you have the chance to get some of Justin’s out-of-print graphic novels and even a creature specially made for you by Chris Walas.

-Why should you back it: Crowdfunding is all about supporting independent projects, and who better to help navigate this field that a 12-year-old kid.
+Why you should back it: Crowdfunding is all about supporting independent projects, and who better to help navigate this field that a 12-year-old kid.
 But don’t just take my word for it.
 Here’s Kian:

 “Made You Look was a great experience for me, seeing how a film gets made from the inside, trying to be someone different than who you really are.
 When this is over, we’re going to have a really cool film!”